 Try different things, figure out what makes you and your body feel good, and stick with that.
 Then, add in incentives.
-If you get excited over hitting step goal counts or competing with mates, try out the Qantas Assure App.
+If you get excited over hitting step goal counts or competing with mates, try out the Qantas Wellbeing App.
 And don’t forget to reward yourself for hard work!

 Don’t forget to treat yourself